 Completing the first candidate within the shortest time period is beneficial to the CoE team as well as it allows evaluating payoff and assessing the user experience as soon as possible.

-4. Explore the limits of your CoE
+4. Explore the limits of an automation CoE

 While it's not a traditional step of building an automation CoE but rather a recommended practice, it is extremely useful for planning an optimal growth algorithm and keeping workflow productive.